Lundalogik/global_phone/README.md

 ## Installation

-1. Add the `global_phone` gem to your app.
+1. Add the `globalphone` gem to your app.
 For example, using Bundler:

-        $ echo "gem 'global_phone'" >> Gemfile
+        $ echo "gem 'globalphone'" >> Gemfile
         $ bundle install

-2. Use `global_phone_dbgen` to convert Google's libphonenumber `PhoneNumberMetaData.xml` file into a JSON database for GlobalPhone.
+2. Use `globalphone_dbgen` to convert Google's libphonenumber `PhoneNumberMetaData.xml` file into a JSON database for GlobalPhone.

-        $ gem install global_phone_dbgen
+        $ gem install globalphone_dbgen
         $ global_phone_dbgen > db/global_phone.json

 3. Tell GlobalPhone where to find the database.
 For example, in a Rails app, create an initializer in `config/initializers/global_phone.rb`: